ruilin-wu/ELEC3607-AUP-ZU3/3_Boot_from_Petalinux/README.md

 2. The **JTAG / SD switch** on the board is set to **SD** mode.
 3. Connect the PROG-UART interface of the AUP-ZU3 board to the host PC via a USB-C cable.

-If you see the **DONE** LED light turn on, congratulations — you have successfully booted the board!
+If you see the **DONE** LED light turn on after powering on the board, congratulations — you have successfully booted the board!

 ---